This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 What makes Ightham Mote special?

 Go wild, get muddy and have some fun outdoors.
-Tick off some of your 50 things in our natural play area in the garden, or with our Activity Pack (from 50p) on the estate.
+Blow off the cobwebs and tick off some 50 things with our Winter Activity Pack (download for free or buy at Visitor Reception for 50p).